whirlibulf/2d-canvas-system/Readme.md

 Requires the `width` and `height` properties from the `size` component.

+Uses the `fill` property from the `color` component for the fill color.

 ### circle

 Requires the `radius` property from the `size` component.

+Uses the `fill` property from the `color` component for the fill color.

 ## License